REFLECTIONS ON RACE AND RACISM, IDENTITY AND DIFFERENCE - BY PATRICK TOMLINSON 2021

 In America, I am officially referred to as a Resident Alien.
 It seemed strange to me when I first experienced that.
 I thought Aliens were only from outer space.
 California is going to stop using the term as it is considered offensive.
 I don’t find it offensive, but I can appreciate that some immigrants might.
 Quentin Crisp the flamboyant, English writer, raconteur, and actor who moved to New York aptly titled one of his books in 1997, ‘Resident Alien’.

 I hope this article is helpful in some way.
 Reading a post on LinkedIn highlighting Black History Month got me thinking.
 The reflection has been helpful for me.
 The things I have discussed here are small steps that felt important at the time and still do.
 I have discovered more about Bernie Grant, and some of the movements and politics from his time.
-I have revisited Muhammad Ali, Sigmund Freud, Quentin Crisp, and The Likely Lads (See Appendix 2) among others.
-It has also got me thinking about the value of saying something, sharing something.
+I have revisited Muhammad Ali, Sigmund Freud, and Quentin Crisp, among others.
+It has also got me thinking about the value of saying and sharing something.
 Thank you also David Neita.